10 Tips on How to Score a Cheap Campervan Rental in New Zealand

 Other things that cost more and can be add-ons include a second battery (to have electricity all of the time), fold-out tables and chairs, a portable shower, an awning, and a roof-rack.

 The cheapest campervan I know of is a self-contained camper built for just one person.
 It is small but has enough room to sleep, store your stuff, and cook.
 It has a second battery as well as an electric removable tap that seconds as a shower.
 Prices do vary depending on the season and availability, but you can get this little guy for as little as $42 USD a day!
-(Be sure to use our Mad Campers promo code (DEST5) to score an additional 5% of the rental cost!)
+(Be sure to take advantage of our Mad Campers special deal, enter in DTRAVEL5 when you request a quote or book to score an additional 5% off the rental cost!)

 4. Book a campervan location transfer